By Kevin Burke, LSW

 On This Silent Night

-This original song (found at the close of this article) is a musical Christmas card, and a special thank you to all who labor to bring wounded souls to the Lord in Abortion Recovery Ministries.
+The original song (found at the close of this article) is a musical Christmas card, and a special thank you to all who labor to bring wounded souls to the Lord in Rachel’s Vineyard.

-The prolife movement, our faith communities, and our nation continues to be blessed by the witness of the women and men of the Silent No More Awareness Campaign.
-The Campaign has done an amazing job equipping and empowering those healed of abortion loss to proclaim their stories of profound loss, healing and reconciliation in the public square.
+The prolife movement, our faith communities, and our nation continues to be blessed by the witness of the women and men reconciled and healed of their abortion loss.
+Some are called to be part of the Silent No More Awareness Campaign.
+The Campaign has done an amazing job equipping and empowering those healed of abortion loss to proclaim their stories of healing and reconciliation in the public square.

 The surface story is that of a young man estranged from his beloved, and his longing for reconciliation and coming home; this is a strong emotional theme for many at the Holidays.